 Metabolism rate: it’s practically the rate of biological functions, and it’s typically affected by factors like age, genetics, and lifestyle.
 People with robust metabolism might take more CBD than people with average or poor metabolism.

 Bioavailability refers to the amount of CBD in your blood.
 Bioavailability is typically influenced by the potency of CBD and the method of ingestion.

 Sublingual ingestion: this method of consuming CBD makes for high bioavailability.
 An oral syringe or dropper is used to administer CBD, placing it beneath the tongue, where it is absorbed via sublingual blood vessels and flows into the brain.
 Sublingual CBD ingestion makes for rapid effects.

 Topical application: applying CBD topically makes for moderate bioavailability.
 CBD is applied topically for treating skin disorders and achieving mental wellness.
 The CBD molecules sink into the skin and make for rapid effects.
 This method of ingestion has a minimum effect on the liver.

 Oral ingestion: CBD gummies and capsules are typically ingested orally, and this method of ingestion makes for slow CBD absorption.
-This ingestion method might have slow CBD absorption but the effects are strong and powerful.
+This ingestion method might have slow CBD absorption but the effects are powerful.